thrzl/chiffrage/README.md

 ## under the hood

-all data is serialized with JSON
+all data is serialized with CBOR

 ### rust backend

-keys are stored in an index via [tauri store](https://v2.tauri.app/plugin/store/). key metadata looks like this:
+keys are stored in a database. key metadata looks like this:

 ```rust
 pub enum KeyType {